leafs1/GB-Emulator/README.md

-# GBA-Emulator
+# GB-Emulator
-My JS make of a Game Boy Advanced Emulator
+My JS make of a Game Boy Emulator